Arth9vansola/faulty_cal/README.md

 Enter two numbers in the prompts that appear.

-View the results in the browser's console.
+View the results in the browser console.